ArunBalaram/HotelRatingSystem/README.md

 # HotelRatingSystem
-The user can give a rating to Hotel and they can give feedback about the food.
+This project is done using microservices anf from this The user can give a rating to Hotel and user can give feedback about the food